llmasdeu/Digit_Recognition_IBL/README.md

 # Digit_Recognition_IBL

-Implementation of an algorithm used to classify graphic digits with IBL
+Implementation of an algorithm used to classify graphic digits with IBL.